oasis-tcs/mqtt/contributions/mqtt-sn-v-2-0-incubator/prose/share/mqtt-sn-v2.0-draft.md

 2. Maximum Retry Count

 on the basis of the expected characteristics of the Underlying Network.
-Example values for these are suggested in [9.3 HEADING-NOT-FOUND](#c.3-example-timer-and-counter-values).
-See also [9.4 HEADING-NOT-FOUND](#c.4-exponential-backoff) for guidance on varying the *Retry Interval* to reduce potential network congestion.
+Example values for these are suggested in [C.3 Example Timer and Counter Values](#c.3-example-timer-and-counter-values).
+See also [C.4 Exponential Backoff](#c.4-exponential-backoff) for guidance on varying the *Retry Interval* to reduce potential network congestion.

 When no response to one of the above packets is received in the *Retry Interval*, the Sender may resend the packet, at *Retry Interval* intervals, until the *Maximum Retry Count* is reached.
 After the *Maximum Retry Count* is reached and a further *Retry Interval* has passed without a response, it is deemed that there is no response.